Zinke to Newsmax: Hezbollah Clouds Israel-Lebanon Talks

 Rep. Ryan Zinke, R-Mont., said ongoing instability in Lebanon and the influence of Iran-backed groups complicate efforts to secure lasting agreements with Israel, even as negotiations between Israel and Lebanon move forward.

-Speaking on Newsmax TV’s "Saturday Report," Zinke pointed to what he described as Iran’s network of proxy forces, including Hezbollah, Hamas, and the Houthis, calling them the "three H’s" and warning they continue to destabilize the region.
+Speaking on Newsmax's "Saturday Report," Zinke pointed to what he described as Iran's network of proxy forces, including Hezbollah, Hamas, and the Houthis, calling them the "three H's" and warning they continue to destabilize the region.

 "Remember, the three surrogates of Iran are Hezbollah, Hamas, and the Houthis," Zinke said, adding that Lebanon's central government remains too weak to fully control Hezbollah's actions.